Goodbye Bruce Lee: His Last Game of Death

-Goodbye Bruce Lee: His Last Game of Death, also known as The New Game of Death and Legend of Bruce Lee, is a 1975 Bruceploitation martial arts film starring Bruce Li.
+Goodbye Bruce Lee: His Last Game of Death, also known as Legend of Bruce Lee in the United Kingdom, and The New Game of Death in Hong Kong, is a 1975 Taiwanese Bruceploitation martial arts film starring Bruce Li.

 Synopsis

 A young man (Bruce Li) unwittingly gets wrapped up in a money scam.
 He obtains a bag full of money, after which he is attacked by a group of thugs and a tall basketball player.
-When he refuses to give the cash back to the criminals, they kidnap his girlfriend and hold her hostage in the Tower Of Death.
+When he refuses to give the cash back to the criminals, they kidnap his girlfriend and hold her hostage in the Tower of Death.
 Once there, he is given two options.
-Watch his girlfriend get thrown off the top or fight various martial artists on 7 different levels to win his girlfriend back.
+Watch his girlfriend get thrown off the top or fight various martial arts champions from around the world on 7 different levels to win his girlfriend back.